 During this phase, you may now drive unsupervised during most hours; however, you will still need to abide by the following restrictions:

-- For the first 6 months, you are not allowed to have any passengers younger than 18 years of age, unless they are immediate family members.
+- For the first 6 months, you are not allowed to have any passengers younger than 18 years old, unless they are immediate family members.

 - You may not operate a vehicle while using a cell phone.